CS5520FeinbergSpring2024/team-project-group3/README.md

   -
 - pet type: PetType.java: the types of pets are stored in firebase as "pet_types".
 - breed data: breedData.java: the breed information pulled using API (check API section for more details).
-- shelter Data: shelterData.java: the shelter information that are stored in firebase as "shelters".
+- shelter Data: Shelter.java: the shelter information that are stored in firebase as "shelters".
   - Parcelable
 - pet data: petData.java: the pet information that are stored in shelters.
   - petType can be used to filter pet data if needed.